dietercastel/SAE/README.md

 ## Methods
 ### configure(app)
 Configures SAE.
-Strongly advised to use this method before other uses of app.use(), routers or any other middleware.
+Strongly advised to use this method before other uses of `app.use()`, routers or any other middleware.
 #### Arguments
-app : the express applictation to configure.
+- `app` : the express application to configure.

 ### handleErrors(app)
 Handles the error's thrown by SAE.
 A good idea to place this as first error that will be handled.
 #### Arguments:
-- app : the express applictation to configure.
+- `app` : the express application to configure.

 ### defaults()
 Function that returns the default configuration object.